 During the new student orientation programs in August and January, new students are informed of services offered by the Whitman College Security Office.
 The Residence Life staff informs students on ways to maintain personal safety and residence hall security.
-Sexual assault programs are also presented to new students during the orientation programs, and are also available on request throughout the year.
+A sexual assault prevention program (Green Dot) is also presented to new students during the orientation program.
+A second orientation program (Consent) reviews the definition of the sexual misconduct policy, the issue of consent and gives examples of how Whitman students ask each other for consent in intimate situations.
 At this time, there are no similar security awareness programs offered to employees.

 Crime prevention programs on personal safety and theft prevention are conducted on campus in various formats throughout the year.
 Campus Security personnel facilitate programs for students, employees and others associated with the College.
 Programs for residence hall staff are provided each semester, providing a variety of educational strategies and tips on how to protect against assault, theft and other crimes.
-In August, a session is presented to new students on issues related to sexual misconduct including risk reduction and prevention strategies.